• Skip to main content

 The formula for price elasticity is = (% change in quantity demanded) / (% change in price)

-Because it calculates price elasticity at a specific point on the demand curve, this method is more precise than the percentage method.
+This method is more precise than the percentage method because it calculates price elasticity at a specific point on the demand curve.
 It involves dividing the change in quantity demanded by the price change at a given price and quantity level.
 This method’s formula is:

 Price elasticity = (change in quantity demanded) / (change in price) * (average price / average quantity)